AakankshaBaid/Predicting-Iris-Class/README.md

 # Predicting-Iris-Class
-Create a model that can classify the different species of the Iris flower
+Created a model that can classify the different species of the Iris flower